couchbase/n1k1/README.md

   - threads can build up batches and send batch on channels
   - but, no longer fits with existing yieldVals API, and would be more like yieldBatchVals?

+- UNION-ALL can be run concurrently / in-parallel?

 - GROUP BY / aggregates
   - SELECT country, SUM(population) FROM ...
 GROUP BY country